Causal classification of spatiotemporal quantum correlations

 We then divide the set of all PDOs using a Venn diagram into four separate classes based on their spatial-temporal compatibility: Those that (a) lie in $\calS$ and $\calT$ and are thus compatible with any distribution mechanism, (b) lie in $\calS$ but not $\calT$ and thus rule out purely temporal distribution mechanisms, (c) lie in $\calT$ but not $\calS$ and thus rule out purely spatial distribution mechanisms and (d) those that lie outside $\calS$ and $\calT$ that cannot be explained by either purely spatial or temporal distribution scheme but rather, rely on a more complicated combination of spatial and temporal mechanisms.
-All classical states (those with positive, diagonal PDOs) lie within (a).
-We cannot infer anything conclusive about the causal mechanism in alignment with classical statistics.
-Quantum correlations, however, permit PDOs in each of (b), (c), and (d), where certain causal mechanisms can be ruled out (see \cref{fig:Venn}).
+States that lie in (a) behave like classical probability distributions, and we cannot infer anything conclusive about their underlying causal distribution mechanism.
+Quantum correlations, however, permit PDOs in each of (b), (c), and (d), where certain causal distribution mechanisms can be ruled out (see \cref{fig:Venn}).

 To better understand what PDOs lie within each class, we need a necessary and sufficient criterion for aspatiality and atemporality.
-Past studies of causality have focused on the former, showing that the negativity of $\R_{AB}$ is necessary and sufficient for \emph{aspatiality}.
-We will derive analogous conditions for when a PDO is \emph{atemporal}, and thus build a full picture of spatial-temporal compatibility.\\
+PDOs were initially introduced to study the former, with Ref.~\cite{fitzsimons15pdo} showing that the negativity of $\R_{AB}$ is necessary and sufficient for \emph{aspatiality}.
+Some works also looked into temporal correlations in some limited scenarios under additional assumptions, e.g., maximally mixed or full ranked initial state \cite{ried15advantage,kubler18cuasaltwoqubit,zhao18pdogeometry, fullwood2023pdo}, or unitary evolution \cite{hu18discrimination,zhang20observationscheme}.
+We will derive conditions without such assumptions for when a PDO is \emph{atemporal}, and thus build a full picture of spatial-temporal compatibility.

 \textbf{Certifying atemporality}.
 Given $\R_{AB}$, our goal is to determine identifiers of atemporality that rule out compatibility with temporal distribution mechanisms.
 Consider first a \emph{forward atemporality} measure $\overrightarrow{f}$ that is zero if and only if $\mathbf{R}_{AB}$ has statistics consistent with a temporal distribution mechanism from $A$ to $B$; and a \emph{reverse atemporality} measure $\overleftarrow{f}$ that is zero if and only if $\mathbf{R}_{AB}$ has statistics consistent with a temporal distribution mechanism from $B$ to $A$.
 Together they naturally induce a general \emph{atemporality} measure $f = \mathrm{min}(\overrightarrow{f},\overleftarrow{f})$ that is zero if and only if $\R_{AB}$ lies in $\mathcal{T}$.